Skip to main content

 How does this compare to Reddit's Pushshift API or PRAW?

 Pushshift API was the canonical research-grade Reddit data source until 2023 changes restricted access.
 PRAW (Python Reddit API Wrapper) requires a Reddit application + rate limits (60 requests/minute).
-The actor delivers similar coverage at $0.006/record without rate limits or application gatekeeping.
+The actor delivers similar coverage at competitive pay-per-result pricing without rate limits or application gatekeeping.
 For one-off academic research, PRAW is cheapest; for high-volume monitoring or platform-builder use cases, the actor scales better.